Novi Sad railway station canopy collapse: Collapse and rescue

 On 1 November 2024, at 11:52 CET, the station's 48 m concrete canopy collapsed onto people walking and sitting underneath.
 Fourteen people were killed in the collapse and three others were injured.
 The dead were Serbian citizens, except for one North Macedonian citizen.

 About 80 rescuers from multiple cities across Serbia used heavy machinery, including excavators and cranes, to pull debris off the collapse site.
 Of the three victims who survived with injuries, two women were trapped under the rubble and were rescued several hours after the collapse.
 All three injured had undergone amputations and were in serious condition.
-One of the women died 16 days later from the severity of her injuries.
-On 21 March 2025, another of the three died — a 19-year-old man.
+One of the women, Anja Radonjić, died 16 days later from the severity of her injuries.
+On 21 March 2025, another of the three died — a 19-year-old man, Vukašin Crnčević.

 Aftermath

 Train departures at the station were suspended for 10 minutes and the building closed for an undetermined period of time.
 All public rail traffic for Novi Sad from Subotica and Sombor was moved to Futog railway station, while traffic from Belgrade was moved to Petrovaradin railway station.
 The Serbian government declared a nation-wide day of mourning for 2 November, while the Autonomous Province of Vojvodina and the City of Novi Sad declared three days of mourning in the city.
 Citizens lit candles and laid flowers at Freedom Square and in front of the railway station.

 Investigation

 The Novi Sad Higher Public Prosecutor's Office initiated an investigation.
 More than 40 people, including construction minister Goran Vesić, were subjected to questioning.
 At least 11 people were allegedly arrested or brought in to the prosecutor’s office by the police, including Vesić, who said that he had voluntarily surrendered.
 On 30 December 2024, Vesić and 12 others were formally indicted over the collapse.
+On 24 December 2025, the Novi Sad High Court dropped charges against Vesić and five other defendants over the collapse, citing insufficient evidence.
+As of April 2026, no official cause or responsibility for the collapse has been assigned, and the High Court's decision to drop charges is being reviewed by the Court of Appeal in Novi Sad.